bloomberg/pystack/README.md

 python3 -m pip install -r requirements-test.txt -r requirements-extra.txt
 ```

-This will install Pystack in the virtual environment in development mode (the `-e` of the last
+This will install PyStack in the virtual environment in development mode (the `-e` of the last
 `pip install` command), and then install the Python libraries needed to test it, lint it, and
 generate its documentation.